 Marinating Meat with Yogurt

 A traditional marinade in Indian cooking, yogurt contains enzymes that help to tenderize meat.
 This fermented dairy-based marinade breaks down collagen in the muscle tissue, creating small pockets for moisture and flavor to be drawn in.
-The result is a tender, moist and flavorful meat.
+The result is tender, moist, and flavorful meat.
 As an added bonus, yogurt-marinated meat takes about 1/3 less time to cook.

 Marinating Meat with Buttermilk